pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling.md

 You can proceed to the next step.

 ## Compiling and uploading the firmware
+If you have already burned the bootloader, and are simply recompiling firmware to re-flash using your TX, you can skip straight to [Flash from TX](#flash-from-tx).

 ### Connect the programmer
 1. Before you connect the programmer make sure that you have selected the 3.3V mode and not 5V.
 The RF Modules are not 5V tolerant and you will break them with 5V.
 On most programmers this is done by moving a jumper. <br> <img src="images/USBasp_Programmer_jumper.png" width="200" height="200" />
 1. Please re-read item 1. above before going on, it's important.